astar-ai/calicam/README.md

 	./calicam

 ### 4. Calibration Parameter File
-To run CaliCam in **live** mode, you need to download the calibration parameter file from online.
+To run CaliCam in the **LIVE** mode, you need to download the calibration parameter file from online.
 Each CaliCam stereo/mono camera has a **UNIQUE** parameter file.
 Please download the corresponding parameter file by following the instructions at [https://astar.ai/collections/all](https://astar.ai/collections/all).

 ### 5. Operation